 Participants enter into Participant's Agreements, Pledgees enter into Pledgee Agreements, and Limited Participants enter into applicable agreements with DTC (such Participant's Agreements, Pledgee Agreements and agreements of Limited Participants, collectively, "Participant's Agreements" in this context).
-Pursuant to these Participant's Agreements, Participants agree, inter alia, that the DTC Rules and By-Laws shall be a part of the terms and conditions of every contract or transaction that the Participant may make or have with DTC, and that the law of New York shall be the governing law of the Participant's Agreements.
-All bank Participants that settle for themselves and/or other Participants ("Settling Banks") enter into Settling Bank Agreements with DTC pursuant to which such Settling Banks agree, inter alia, that the law of New York shall be the governing law of the Settling Bank Agreement.
+Pursuant to these Participant's Agreements, Participants agree, inter alia, that the DTC Rules and By-Laws shall be a part of the terms and conditions of every contract or transaction that the Participant's Agreements.
+All bank Participants that settle for themselves and/or other Participants ("Settling Banks") enter into Settling Bank Agreements with DTC pursuant to which such Settling Banks agree, inter alia, that the law of New York shall be the governing law for the ralia, that the law of New York shall be settling Banks agree, inter alia, that the law of New York shall be the governing Banks agree, inter alia, that the law of New York shall be the governing Banks agree, inter alia, that the law of New York shall be the governing Banks agree, inter alia, that the law of New York shall be the governing Banks agree, inter alia, that the law of New York shall be the governing law of the Settling Bank Agreement.